galaxyproject/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 We need a reference genome to map the reads on.

-{% include topics/sequence-analysis/tutorials/mapping/ref_genome_explanation.md answer_3="This data comes from ChIP-seq of mices, so we will use mm10 (*Mus musculus*)."%}
+{% include topics/sequence-analysis/tutorials/mapping/ref_genome_explanation.md answer_3="This data comes from ChIP-seq of mice, so we will use mm10 (*Mus musculus*)."%}

 Currently, there are over 60 different mappers, and their number is growing.
 In this tutorial, we will use [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/), a fast and memory-efficient open-source tool particularly good at aligning sequencing reads of about 50 up to 1,000s of bases to relatively long genomes.